gokulm/BoltOn/docs/mediator.md

 **Note: **

+* Interceptors from all the bolted modules and assemblies **must be** added explicitly in the registration tasks.
-* Interceptors can be added and removed using the extension methods `AddInterceptor<TInterceptor>` and `RemoveInterceptor<TInterceptor>` (in BoltOn.Mediator namespace) respectively.
-All the interceptors can be removed using the extension method `RemoveAllInterceptors`.
+* Interceptors can be added and removed using the extension methods `AddInterceptor<TInterceptor>` and `RemoveInterceptor<TInterceptor>` respectively.
-* Interceptors from all the bolted modules and assemblies will be registered and executed automatically.
-In case if certain interceptors must be executed in a particular order, adding the interceptors using `AddInterceptor<TInterceptor>` extension method will execute in the order they're added.
+* Interceptors added using `AddInterceptor<TInterceptor>` will be executed in the order they're added.
+* In case if you want to remove all the interceptors in the pipeline, use the extension method `RemoveAllInterceptors`.
+However, if this extension method is executed in a registration task and if there is another registration task after your registration task with `AddInterceptor<TInterceptor>` call, those interceptors will be added to the pipeline.

 Unit of Work
 ------------